Spain Buying Guide

 Visas

 Find out if you need to apply for a visa early in the buying process.
-If you plan on spending more than 90 days out of every chunk of 180 in Spain, you will need to get a visa, unless you have previously been resident there or you’re joining a close relative who’s covered by the Brexit Withdrawal Agreement.
+If you plan on spending more than 90 days out of every chunk of 180 in Spain, you will need to get a visa.
+This doesn't apply if you have previously been resident there or you’re joining a close relative who’s covered by the Brexit Withdrawal Agreement.

 Applying for a visa to stay in Spain permanently for the first time won’t be an issue provided you have: a work visa or sufficient savings to avoid working, medical insurance, and no serious criminal convictions.
-Check with the Spanish consulate in the UK to find out what type of visa and/or work permit you will need.
+Check with the Spanish consulate in your home country to find out what type of visa and/or work permit you will need.

 The common visa options if you plan to reside in Spain beyond the 90-day visitor limit are: